Neverball/neverball-docs/Materials.md

 * `emissive` gives the emissive material color.
 This color contributes to the appearance of the object regardless of the light falling upon it.
 A bright color here will make an object appear to glow in darkness, or at least appear to be unaffected by external light.
 * `shininess` gives the material shininess.
 Simply put, it defines the size of the specularity on an object.
 0 will produce a dull finish, while 128 will produce a very tight specularity.

 The five of these together determine the base color of the material.
 This base color is then blended with (added to) the texture color.
+To disable lighting computation for a given material (e.g., for a billboard material), omit the `lit` material flag, in which case the above values have no effect.

 * `flags` gives the material flags.
 Multiple flags may be specified, separated by spaces.
 The recognized material flags are enumerated below.
 * `angle` gives the cutoff angle for lump smoothing.
 Surfaces of the same material that share an edge with a crease angle below this value will have their surface normals adjusted for lighting computations, making the surface transition appear smoother.
 A value of 0 will disable lump smoothing.